Connecticut DSLR & Mirrorless System Photography Workshops

 In addition to my DSLR/DSLM classes & workshops, I offer my experience through mentoring workshops for select photographers who's objectives may include transforming their enthusiasm of photography into an income-generating online operation.
 This is not inclusive to people that reside in Connecticut, as I am able to do either phone or Zoom meetings regardless of your location.

 Speaking of hurdles, as an advocate for photographers, I need to be upfront and honest with you from the start.
 Choosing photography as a career choice, or taking on the task of moving your online business forward will be a challenge.
 During our initial consultation call, I'll be doing a check-in to see if this is something you really want to attempt to accomplish.
-Despite what some businesses may be marketing to wannabe online photo-art sellers, I promise you it takes a lot more work than what some of them are telling you.
-I see those marketing ads fly past me on Facebook, as well as doing Google searches for website platforms for photographers.
+Despite what some businesses may be aggressively marketing to wannabe online photo-art sellers, I promise you, it takes a lot more work and background than what they are telling you.
+I see those marketing ads fly past me on my Facebook feed, as well as Google searches viewing various website platforms for photographers.
 Finding success will take time.

 My personal experiences spanning several decades have helped me establish a flourishing website based Fine Art prints business, sell a staggering amount of JigSaw puzzles through White Mountain Puzzles, Inc., licensed my imagery to be used on popular national TV programs, and have been published in countless magazines, calendars, and news media outlets.
 My journey began long before YouTube videos and the world wide web were even a thing.

-I did get hosed a few times by unscrupulous businesses using "photo contest" to lure unsuspecting photographers in to entering their works (transparencies at the time) and others that provided self-serving boiler-plate license agreements giving them open ended usage rights.
-The dirty secrets I've learned are part of what I pass along to anyone that requires this knowledge.
+I did get hosed a few times way back in the day by unscrupulous businesses using "photo contest" to lure unsuspecting photographers in to entering their works (transparencies at the time) and others that provided self-serving boiler-plate license agreements giving them open ended usage rights.
+This is still a commonplace technique to lure you into their web.
+This is just one of the dirty secrets I've learned, and are a small part of what I pass along to anyone that requires this knowledge.

 A high-quality website is of utmost importance, and trust me, not all photographers website platforms are created equally.
 I go into this in more detail as you scroll to the bottom of the page.
 There are dozens of photography platform based website choices to choose from, and each of them has their Pros and Cons.

 I am in no way, shape, or form in competition with ANY photography websites out there.
-In fact, I don't "build" websites, or am I fluent with HTML and writing code.
-However I am a client of (2) very experienced and talented website developers that I would be pleased to introduce you to, should you be in need of technical support, or to have a suitable website built for yourself.
+In fact, I don't "build" websites, or am I very fluent with HTML and writing code.
+However, I am a client of (2) very experienced and talented website developers that I would be pleased to introduce you to, should you be in need of technical support, or to have a suitable PROFESSIONAL website built for yourself free of gimmicks and deception.
 One of them is (WideRange Galleries) whom created my custom-built fine art e-commerce website for me to my specifications.
-It performs flawlessly without the frequent technical issues, errors, and glitches I've experienced for years using different website platforms.
-This is by far the happiest I've ever been with any website I've had my business hosted on.
-Again, I'll be upfront with you and say WideRange is more specific to accomplished photographic artist, and not for up and coming newbies.
+It performs flawlessly without the frequent technical issues, errors, and glitches I've experienced for years using other website platforms.
+This is by far the happiest I've ever been with any website my photography business has been hosted by.
+Again, I'll be upfront with telling you my personal opinion that WideRange is more specific to more accomplished photographic artist with a verified history of sales, and not for up and coming newbies.

 If this matches the goals you set for yourself, and the kind of experience you'd like to draw from, be sure to scroll down to the bottom of the page to read more about what I can offer!